How I feed my family keto meals on only $100 per week. It is possible to eat keto on a budget! I’ll show you exactly what I buy and how much I spend.

 As a Domestic Engineer (aka stay-at-home-mom), I take finances really seriously!
 Budgeting, numbers, and penny pinching is in my blood.
 I try to make our dollars stretch as far as I can while living within a budget.
 I’m a total nerd and proud of it!

-One question (sometimes a complaint) I get about eating keto is the cost.
+One question (sometimes a complaint) I receive often is about the cost of eating keto.
 Folks seem to get overwhelmed by meal planning and grocery shopping for their ketogenic lifestyle.

 However, as someone who lives in a small town, I completely sympathize with those of you who have limited options.
 That is why you won’t see Trader Joe’s, Whole Foods, Sprouts, or similar stores in my posts regularly.
 So, I want to help those of y’all in the same boat!

 One way I save money is by making meals that I know always have leftovers.
-For example, my family loves the barbacoa beef recipe by Wholesome Yum.
-Every time I make that, I save half of the meat to freeze for a future week.
 When I make casseroles, I always divide them into 2 pans so I can cook one and save one for later.
 The more you stock your freezer, the easier it will be to cut your grocery budget in tight weeks/months.

 Another way I stock my freezer is by watching for manager’s specials, reduced priced items, and good sales.
 If I have the extra cash, I’ll buy as much as I can to put back for a rainy day.
 As Dave Ramsey says, Murphy will show up on your doorstep one day!